Electronic Text (E-Text)

 Pacific University Bookstore

 The Pacific University Bookstore now provides access to digital textbooks.
 Keep in mind that not all courses have digital textbooks.
 However, if one of your course's textbooks is available digitally and you request our e-text services, you must buy it.
-LSS will not scan a book that can be purchased digitally.
+OAA Services will not scan a book that can be purchased digitally.
 To learn more, visit the bookstore website.

 Voice Synthesizer Software